vladimir-nvs/projects-fs-tl-task/README.md

    - Use a relational database (e.g., MySQL, PostgreSQL) to store project data, or in-memory database (e.g., H2).
 Completely up to you.

 4. **Docker Container:**
+   - Dockerize your backend application.
-   - Dockerize your Java application.
+   - Dockerize your frontend application.
-   - Create a Dockerfile to build the Docker image.
+   - Create separate Dockerfile for backend and frontend applications.
    - The Docker container should include all necessary dependencies, and the application should run inside the container.
+   - Have separate containers for backend and frontend applicstions.
+Use docker compose for this purpose.

 5. **Documentation:**
    - Provide clear and concise documentation on how to build and run the Docker container locally.